ServiceNow/Fast-LLM/docs/quick-start.md

 ## (Optional) Step 6: Add Your Weights & Biases API Key 🔑

 If you included the W&B section in your configuration, you'll need to add your API key.
-Save your W&B API key to `~/inputs/.wandb_api_key` so Fast-LLM can track your training progress there.
+Save your W&B API key to `.wandb_api_key` in your inputs folder so Fast-LLM can track your training progress there.
 You can create a free W&B account if you don't already have one.

 ## Step 7: Launch Training 🚀